ShingObt/GeorgiaLandscapeApp/README.md

 This web-app is composed of 4 layers.
 Users can retrieve the information stored in each layer by manipulating the slider or clicking an arbitrary point on a map.
 Four layers are;

 - The time series Landsat 5/7/8 composite between 1987-2019.
 Entire Georgia is covered by this dataset.
+For selected year, Landsat imagery taken in the middle of the leaf-on season (June to Augst) are used to create annual composite.
 - The estimated growing stock volume (m3/ha).
 Only the area equivalent to path 17 row 38 in WRS-2 is covered.
 This layer is created as a part of my graduate study.
 - The last disturbance year of forest stands between 1987-2016.
-This layer is created as a part of my graduate study and summarized in the published papers https://www.mdpi.com/1999-4907/11/3/335,  https://www.jstage.jst.go.jp/article/formath/18/0/18_001/_article/-char/en
+This layer is created as a part of my graduate study and summarized in the published papers https://www.mdpi.com/1999-4907/11/3/335,  https://www.jstage.jst.go.jp/article/formath/18/0/18_001/_article/-char/en.
 - SRTM Digital Elevation Data Version 4.

 You can:

-* Filter each column by sort in boxes under the header of each column.
-* Order the columns by clicking on the column header (ascending and descending).
-* Adjust the columns are visible by clicking the Visibility button for columns.
+* Move the slider to change the year of the Landsat composite displayed.
+* Turn on/off the 4 checkboxes at the right panel to show/hide the layers.
+The checkbox settings are reset when the user change the year of the Landsat composite.
+* Click on the map.
+Then you will get the information about the point.
+The information provide is;
+    - Coordinates of the selected point
+    - The last disturbance year.
+If no disturbance is recorded, 0 is returned.
+    - Elevation (meter)
+    - Growing stock volume ($m^3$/ha).
+    *
+    * last disturbance year of the selected point
+It takes a while until the chart is shown.
+Thank you for your great patience in advance.
+* The data used to create the time

 * Click the 'CSV' or 'Excel' button to save the filtered data to the.csv or.xlsx file
 * See how many entries are left in the bottom-left after screening, where it states 'Showing X to Y Z entries'